INVESTOR HREDD PRECISION TOOLS

 The 14 Red Flags

-The 14 Red Flags identify warning signs that a social certification may not be a reliable indicator of corporate performance.
-These flags are grouped into five key areas:
+The 14 Red Flags are warning signs that a social certification may not be a reliable indicator of corporate performance.
+The flags are grouped into five key themes:

 • Alignment with International Standards